-Author has written 5 stories for Naruto, Sailor Moon, Mass Effect, and Evangelion.
+Author has written 8 stories for Naruto, Sailor Moon, Mass Effect, Destiny, Fate/stay night, Evangelion, and Rick and Morty.

-Aberron enjoys stories about Naruto, Ranma, Tenchi Muyo, Robotech, Avatar:The Last Airbender, and Evangelion.
+Aberron enjoys stories about Mass Effect, Ranma, Tenchi Muyo, Robotech, Worm, and Evangelion.

 I have a few favorite authors who have effected my writing over the years.
 Edgar Rice Burroughs(I read like 70 of his books when I was 12) was a huge inspiration for me to start writing my own twists on things from the beginning, but before I really wrote anything I ran into Brian Jacques and the Hardy Boys and the Magic Schoolbus/Magic Treehouse.
 All of that was awesome, right up until I ran into Robert Jordan.
 Woo boy.
 Freshman year of high school I pounded all nine of the books that existed at the time and my grades plummeted for a while until i was done reading them.
 I was the kind of weird kid that had to be told to put the book down.
 I think at one point(while reading Robert Jordan) I was grounded from reading books.
 My parents were very frustrated that their child loved books so much that he ignored people.
 I didn't ignore people, really, I just sucked at communicating.